pranjal-sri/Feedback-Augmented-Search/README.md

 ## QueryAugmenter: Methodology

 The QueryAugmenter module implements the logic for expanding queries based on user feedback.
 It uses a four step process to select words to augment to the query.
-It 1) constructs inverse lists for words 2) filter candidates for appending 3)Ranks candidates 4) Selects words to append and orders them to genrate a new query.
+It 1) constructs inverse lists for words 2) filters candidates for appending 3)ranks the candidates 4) selects top candidates to append to query and orders them to generate a new query.
 These steps are explained below in detail.

 #### 1. Construction of inverse-lists
 -  the `construct_inverse_list` method builds inverse lists for each word encountered in the search results.
 The inverse list is a list of all the documents the word is present in, formatted as follows: